flexycode/CCMACLRL_EXERCISES_COM231ML/README.md

 <!-- Always document your changes, pull-request, bugfix, updates, patch notes for this final project.
 Always use this "🧊 Flight Booking" for commiting message for "pushing code" or "Pull-request"   -->
 # 📫 Changelogs
-Chronological list of updates, bug fixes, new features, and other modifications for PharmaXLedger Pharmaceutical Supply Chain Management.
+Chronological list of updates, bug fixes, new features, and other modifications for Machine Learning exercises.

 ### 📦 Version 1.0.0 - July 23, 2025
 **Project Initialization**